Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-The other contributions, which are conservative (i.e., non radiative), are given up to 3PN order by the metric~\eqref{gmunu3PN} in which all the potentials take the same form as in Eqs.~\eqref{pot1PN}\,--\,\eqref{pot3PN}, \emph{but} where one neglects all the retardations, which means that the retarded integral operator $\Box^{-1}_\mathrm{ret}$ should be replaced by the operator of the \emph{instantaneous} potentials $\Box^{-1}_\text{inst}$ defined by Eq.~\eqref{instpotentials}.
-This is for instance what we have indicated in Eqs.~\eqref{radreacpot} by writing $V^\text{inst}$ and $V_i^\text{inst}$.
-Up to 3.5PN order, in this particular coordinate system, the effect of all these retardations gets replaced by the effect of the radiation-reaction potentials $V^\text{reac}$ and $V_i^\text{reac}$; furthermore, at the 4PN order there is a modification of the scalar radiation-reaction potential that is imposed by gravitational wave tails propagating in the wave zone~\cite{BD88}.
-The explicit form of these potentials is~\cite{B93, B97}\epubtkFootnote{Recall the footnote~\ref{ftnote:notation} for our notation.
-In particular $\hat{x}^{ijk}$ in the vector potential denotes the STF combination $\hat{x}^{ijk} = x^{ijk}-\frac{r^2}{5}(x^i\delta^{jk}+x^j\delta^{ki}+x^k\delta^{ij})$ with $x^{ijk}=x^{i}x^{j}x^{k}$.}
+The other contributions, which are conservative (i.e., non radiative), are given up to 3PN order by the metric \eqref{gmunu3PN} in which all the potentials take the same form as in Eqs. \eqref{pot1PN}--\eqref{pot3PN}, \emph{but} where one neglects all the retardations, which means that the retarded integral operator $\Box^{-1}_{\mathrm{ret}}$ should be replaced by the operator of the ``\emph{instantaneous}'' potentials $\Box^{-1}_{\text{inst}}$ defined by Eq.~\eqref{instpotentials}.
+As such the conservative parts of the potentials \eqref{radreacpot} are defined by

-where the multipole moments $\mathrm{I}_L$ and $\mathrm{J}_L$ denote the source multipole moments defined in Eqs.~\eqref{sourcemoments}.
-Witness the tail integral at 4PN order characterized by a logarithmic kernel; see Section~\ref{sec:gravtails}.